 Publication of grant award: No later than the beginning of December 2022

-- be linked to a Swedish HEI with main and coordinating responsibility
+- be linked to an HEI with main and coordinating responsibility

 - be operated by at least 3 Swedish HEIs in cooperation